Softvelum/webrtcjs/README.md

 Use its code in your projects or take it as is for embedding into your pages to connect your users to [Nimble Streamer](https://wmspanel.com/nimble).
 To learn more about server setup, [read WebRTC setup article](https://blog.wmspanel.com/2022/05/webrtc-publish-setup-nimble-streamer.html).

+Use [demo publishing page](https://softvelum.com/webrtc/demo/) to publish to your Nimble Streamer instance.

 ## Getting Started

 ### Add library to HTML